 Eucomis regia (L.) L’Hér.

-Common names: western dwarf pineapple lily
+Common names: western dwarf pineapple flower

 This is the only winter rainfall Eucomis and its flowering pattern is precisely opposite to all the other pineapple lilies.
 It is also one of the few species of Eucomis that has an unpleasant smell.
 Like all the other members of Eucomis, the inflorescence resembles a pineapple.